emsk/skyebridge/README.md

 }
 ```

-Output file (An HTML file in which a transition diagram is drawn):
+Output file (An HTML file in which a flow diagram is drawn):

 ![Diagram](examples/diagram.png?raw=true)